Irish-C/app-calculator/README.md

 ## How does the app works
 1. Select from the four math operations
-> * If user did not select, the math operation error will appear.
+> * If user did not select, the <span style="color:red"> math operation error </span> will appear.
 2. Enter first number and second number.
-> * If user did not enter or entered an invalid value, the invalid error will appear.
+> * If user did not enter or entered an invalid value, the <span style="color:red"> Invalid number error </span> will appear.
-> * If the user entered 0 as second number as divisor, the zero division error will appear.
+> * If the user entered 0 as second number as divisor, the <span style="color:red"> zero division error </span> will appear.
 3. Click 'Submit' button and the result will appear.
 4. Click 'OK' button and the app will ask if you want to try again.
 > * If yes, the program will start again.
 > * If no, the program will say 'Thank You!'.
 Click Exit to terminate the program.
-5. The program will run as long as you click 'yes' button.
+5. The program will run as long as you click 'yes' button and ill terminate if 'no' or exiting the window.